 So as I mentioned, the product that we are going to look at today is called the Photek TRI-X-2500 and it is a heavy-duty horizontal extender for your tripod, which lets you shoot overhead shots with your DSLR more or less anywhere, as long as you have a tripod that can carry it.

 This type of product can be extremely useful for food photography and product photography but also for getting shots from angles that are otherwise hard or even impossible with just a tripod.

-Photek is a Connecticut based company that makes mostly different types of lighting and studio accessories such as umbrellas, softboxes, backgrounds and a few other things.
-Although there are a number of manufacturers which makes horizontal extenders for your tripod, most of them are quite short compared to the TRI-X-2500 which is over 90 cm or 35 inches from side to side.
+Photek is a Connecticut-based company that makes mostly different types of lighting and studio accessories such as umbrellas, softboxes, backgrounds, and a few other things.
+Although there are a number of manufacturers which make horizontal extenders for your tripod, most of them are quite short compared to the TRI-X-2500 which is over 90 cm or 35 inches from side to side.